P1NHE4D/Comparator/README.md

 ```

 ### Config File
+For the application to work properly, you need to create a `config.json` file and place it in the root directory of the project folder.
 If you are using your own elastic search index, replace the url and defaultIndex accordingly.
 ```json
 {
   "watson": {